-In "Haitian Creole," students develop skills to participate in conversation about real events about Haiti.
+In "Haitian Creole," students develop skills to participate in conversations about real events about Haiti.
 Communicative contexts and grammatical guides are introduced in class through a variety of activities.
 Linguistic and cultural competencies acquired in the course can ultimately lead to service learning in the Haitian community of New Orleans, the Caribbean, and beyond.

 This essay was originally published in The Data Center’s “The New Orleans Prosperity Index: Tricentinnial Collection,” in April 2018.
 For more information, including the original version of the essay with footnotes, visit datacenterresearch.org.